seatable/seatable-api-php/docs/File/Api/FilesImagesApi.md

 Get File Download Link

-Get the file download link of a base's attachment.
+Get the file download link of a base's attachment.   > 📘 The download link is only valid for a short time >  > The download link is only valid for some hours.
+After that the download link must be created again.
+We recommend to store images on public hosting services like AWS S3 and saving only the links in SeaTable, allowing direct use of image links in web pages.

 ### Example